Tales of Halloween: This Means War

-Boris has proudly finished decorating his house for Halloween, setting up a classic, graveyard themed display, complete with an animatronic talking skeleton.
+Boris has proudly finished decorating his house for Halloween, setting up a classic graveyard-themed display, complete with an animatronic talking skeleton.
 When children are about to observe his decorations, they are scared away from the place by blaring rock music.
 The music is revealed to come from the house of Boris' new neighbor, Dante, a punk rock enthusiast who has set up a far more gruesome and gore-oriented set of decorations on his own house.
-Boris walks up to Dante's yard to ask him to turn the volume lower, as well as get his scantily clad girlfriend to put on some more clothes, but Dante and his colleagues just tell him to "chill" and tell him that his decorations look "cute".
-Taking Dante's words as criticism and mockery, an angered Boris retaliates by wrecking the sound system, putting a halt to the music.
-In exchange, Dante exacts revenge by using a baseball bat to knock off the head of Boris' talking skeleton.
-As Dante prepares to throw a huge bucket of fake blood onto the rest of Boris' slick Halloween decorations, Boris runs up to stop him, causing the latter to splash the blood on the former instead.
-Spectators (including characters from the other stories in the film) begin to crowd as the two neighbors engage in a fistfight, placing bets and egging them on until the police arrive.
-Eventually, Boris shoves Dante towards a sharp piece of standing wood, left over from the wrecked decorations.
-In the end, both Boris and Dante are impaled on the piece of wood, killing both of them instantly and shocking the crowd.
+Boris walks up to Dante's yard to ask him to turn the volume lower and demand that his scantily clad girlfriend put on more clothes, but Dante and his friends refuse to comply.
+Dante also describes Boris' display "cute."
+An angered Boris charges into a shed on Dante's property to cut power from the sound system.
+Dante declares, "Of course you know, this means war," and uses a baseball bat to knock the head off of Boris' talking skeleton.
+Dante prepares to dump a bucket of fake blood on the rest of Boris' decorations, but Boris charges him and ends up covered in the fake blood instead.
+They engage in a fistfight, and spectators (including characters from the other stories in the film) cheer, place bets, and egg them on until the police arrive.
+Eventually, Boris shoves Dante towards a sharp piece of standing wood left over from the wrecked decorations.
+In the end, both Boris and Dante are impaled on the piece of wood, killing them both and shocking the crowd.